Working with new Content Builder Projects

 This is the default (recommended) layout for a Content Builder project, but you can customize its use how you wish:

-builder.cswhich contains all the instructions to build content. - A default
+Builder.cswhich contains all the instructions to build content. - A default

 Assetsfolder to host your content, but your content can be in any location you need it to be, simply update the parameters used to run the console application to point to the source directory and folder for your content.